-Our dataset comprised of about 700K users, 10M tags, and 21M bookmarks belonging to 170K categories obtained from a home crawl of the Delicious social bookmarking site.
+Our dataset comprised of about 700K users, 10M tags, and 21M bookmarks belonging to 170K categories and was obtained from a home crawl of the Delicious social bookmarking site.
 In our setup, bookmarks were resources and the corresponding tags were the resource descriptions; the set of resource descriptions in a node was used to derive node's interests.
 The continuous queries employed in the evaluation were strong representatives of bookmark categories.
-We submitted 10 different continuous queries per node, and averaged the result for 10 different network topologies, while resource publication order was randomized on a per node basis.

-Figure 2 illustrates the retrieval effectiveness of the network as a function of time when continuous queries are stored in different types of friends.
-At time zero, the values for recall are low for all different strategies as no semantic grouping is yet initiated, while in the following timepoints nodes begin to organize into semantic groups resulting in different recall effect depending on the strategy used.
+Figure 2 illustrates the retrieval effectiveness of the network by measuring recall (i.e., the percentage of published content that is relevant to a continuous query and produced a notification to the subscribed user) as a function of time when continuous queries are stored in different types of friends.
+At time zero, the values for recall are low for all different strategies as no semantic grouping is yet initiated, while in the following timepoints nodes begin to organise into semantic groups resulting in different recall effect depending on the strategy used.
 Storing the continuous queries only to random or similar social friends does not improve recall since the indexing is static and does not follow the node interests (although the importance of semantic information is demonstrated if similar, instead of random, social friends are selected).
-Contrary, when the query initiator periodically (i.e., when reorganizing its semantic friends) uses semantic information to forward the continuous query to more relevant nodes recall improves.
-We are currently exploring different parameters for deciding when to move a continuous query including database selection and publication prediction techniques [18].
+Contrary recall improves significantly, when the query initiator periodically (i.e., when reorganizing its semantic friends) uses semantic information to forward the continuous query to more relevant nodes.